hapax/hapax.github.io/assets/teaching.md

 But instead of *replacing* the curriculum, paths into the landscape can be offered as enrichment for students and teachers who are interested.
-I'm currently [busy with a PhD](https://hapax.github.io/research), but in the future, I hope to build a database of exciting topics, carefully embedded in a constuctivist matrix.
+I'm currently [busy with a PhD](https://hapax.github.io/research), but in the future, I hope to start assembling a database of exciting topics, carefully embedded in a constuctivist matrix.
 Watch this space!